AntSimi/py-eddy-tracker/doc/run_tracking.rst

 Before to run tracking, you will need to run identification on every time step of the period (period of your study).

-**Advice** : Before to run tracking, displaying some identification file allows one to learn a lot
+**Advice** : Before to run tracking, displaying some identification file allows to learn a lot

 Default method
 **************